simondiep/node-multiplayer-snake/README.md

  - Chat
  - Power-ups or Game Modes
     - speed, invulnerable, length increase, width increase, swap positions, reverse controls,
-    - be able to draw on canvas, fog of war, random walls, elimination
+    - be able to draw on canvas, fog of war, random walls, elimination, maze
  - Choice of power-up to start with